 Play some team-building games that emphasise having to rely on each other for help.
 For example:

 In pairs, blindfold one young person and give them a pen and paper.
 Give their partner a picture of a house with a tree and car (or something similar).
 This player must describe the picture to their partner, who must draw a copy of the picture on their paper.
-After a time limit (say two minutes), compare the picture drawn by the blindfolded player with the original
+After a time limit (say two minutes), compare the picture drawn by the blindfolded player with the original.

 In teams of four, give them three sheets of A4 paper and challenge them to get the whole group from one side of the room to the other without touching the floor (only standing on the paper).

-The point to be introduced is about working together and finding a ‘sweet spot’ where everybody starts to work off the same hymn sheet and the team really starts to perform effectively and with great togetherness – the disciples came together after the resurrection with a renewed sense of togetherness and significance – but at that point had no real purpose and were lacking in the power to really impact the world.
+The point to be introduced is about working together and finding a ‘sweet spot’ where everybody starts to work off the same hymn sheet and the team really starts to perform effectively and with great togetherness – the disciples came together after the resurrection with a renewed sense of togetherness and significance, but at that point had no real purpose and were lacking in the power to really impact the world.

 Set them a task that is effectively impossible.
 For example, in teams of five ask them to sort out a small bowl of skittles into separate piles according to colour, using only their lips!
 Now give each team a few straws and see how much easier it is (they can suck the selected colour skittle to the straw and drop it in the appropriate pile).